chrisseaton/yeomanry-handbook/notes/cheshire-yeomanry/timeline.md

 * Leary p67
 * Increased industrial unrest
 * Jan
-  * Hentry 'Orator' Hunt, a former Wiltshire Yeoman until he was dismissed and imprisoned for threatening his commanding officer was now an aggitator of the unrest
+  * Henry 'Orator' Hunt, a former Wiltshire Yeoman until he was dismissed and imprisoned for threatening his commanding officer was now an aggitator of the unrest
   * thrown out of the Theatre Royal, Manchester, by officers of the 7th Hussars, for hissing during the National Anthem
 * 15-Feb
-  * meeting at Sandy Brow, Stockport to discss a petition to the King
+  * meeting at Sandy Brow, Stockport to discuss a petition to the King
   * a Cap of Liberty (symbol of the French revolution) was displayed and part of the crowd tried to seize it
   * the Stockport Troop and the 80th Regiment of Infantry were called out
   * the Riot Act was read and the military dispersed the crowd